thomvet/AttainableRegionTutorial.jl/docs/src/tutorial.md

 M_\mathrm{t} = k_\mathrm{v}\rho_\mathrm{c}\int\limits_0^\infty L^3 n(L) \mathrm{d} L
 ```

+## Overview
+The tutorial proceeds in a step-wise fashion th

+## Generation of synthetic data using a specified model

 We start out by defining a description of the "system" we are crystallizing.
 This includes
 defining material constants, such as the crystal density and the volumetric shape factor, as